-- 1. Open up the first BSE image: File \rightarrow Open \rightarrow (Browse and locate) 777LAVA.tif - 2.
-Go to Image \rightarrow Properties, and make sure Unit of length is pixel and Pixel width and Pixel height are 1.0 (because we want to use a simple measure \rightarrow Note: if you wished, you could set up whatever unit you wanted, assuming you knew the conversion factor.
+1. Image \rightarrow Properties, and make sure Unit of Length is pixel and Pixels/Unit is 1 (because we want to use a simple measure \rightarrow Note: if you wished, you could set up whatever unit you wanted, assuming you knew the conversion factor.
 Click OK to close.

-How many phases would you say are present looking at the various grayscales in the image?
-Now, looking at its histogram (Analyze → Histogram), how many peaks do you see?
+2. Open up the first BSE image: File \rightarrow Open \rightarrow (Browse and locate) 777LAVA.tif --How many phases would you say are present looking at the various grayscales in the image?
+Now, looking at its histogram (Analyze \rightarrow Histogram), how many peaks do you see?
 Take a second look --Don't forget the lowest and the highest intensities, as in fact there is a one pixel wide black peak (cracks) and a one pixel wide white peak (white phase).
 How many now?

-- 3. We wish to determine the percentages of each phase present.
+3. We wish to determine the percentages of each phase present.
 First, we need to know the total number of pixels.
-In the Image → Show Info box it shows the image size in pixels; this is a 512 x 512 image, so these numbers should equal that number of pixels, right?)
-512x512 = total pixels.
-Close the Show Info box. - 4.
-Move the cursor over the large white phase at the top now look at the "ImageJ" floating toolbar at the top and notice that the bottom line shows x, y and intensity value.
+In the Image \rightarrow Show Info box it shows the image size in pixels; this is a 512 x 512 image, so these numbers should equal that number of pixels, right?)
+512x512 =total pixels.
+Close the Show Info box.

+4. Move the cursor over the large white phase at the top - now look at the "ImageJ" floating toolbar at the top and notice that the bottom line shows x, y and intensity value.
 What is the white feature's intensity?
 It is 254, correct?
 Now drag the cursor over to the black area on the upper right corner, what is that intensity value?
 It is 1, correct?
 (Note that values of 0 and 255 are reserved for something else, other than minimum and maximum intensities.)

 1 If you do not have an ftp program on your computer, you should.
 And know how to use it.
-In a pinch you can use a web browser, and type in instead of http://blablah, change http to ftp and ... ftp://ftp.geology.wisc.edu and then log in as guest (or anonymous) and go to johnf folder, then g777 folder, then Images folder
+In a pinch you can use a web browser, and type in instead of http://blablah, change http to ftp and ... ftp://ice2.geology.wisc.edu/pub/g777/Images